Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Red Sox

-Lourdes Gurriel Jr. -- with a slugging percentage of .690 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks versus the Boston Red Sox, with Garrett Whitlock on the mound, on May 27 at 7:15 PM ET.
+On Sunday, Lourdes Gurriel Jr. (.659 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Red Sox.
+He had a hitless performance in his most recent game (0-for-3) against the Red Sox.

 Lourdes Gurriel Jr. Game Info & Props vs. the Red Sox